 Dr. Walton will make incisions in the ear to begin the reconstruction.
 These incisions are generally made in the back of the ear or in the folds of the front of the ear to ensure that there is no noticeable scarring.

 The reconstruction efforts will be completed, and then Dr. Walton will close the openings with stitches.
 Most stitching will be under the skin of the ear with dissolvable stitches to ensure there is minimal visible scarring.

 Once the operation is completed and you are fully recovered from any anesthesia you have received, Dr. Walton will send you home with care instructions and a return date for a follow-up exam.
-After the initial dressings are removed in office, Dr. Walton may have you wear a special headband to protect the ears in the post-operative period.
-Headbands are generally worn for 3-4 weeks following setback otoplasty in children to prevent inadvertant injury to the ear during healing.
+After the initial dressings are removed in the office, Dr. Walton may have you wear a special headband to protect the ears in the post-operative period.
+Headbands are generally worn for 3-4 weeks following setback otoplasty in children to prevent inadvertent injury to the ear during healing.

 The Ideal Candidate for Otoplasty

-Anyone who is in good health and not suffering from a cold, the flu, or any similar virus can be a good candidate of otoplasty.
+Anyone who is in good health and not suffering from a cold, the flu, or any similar virus can be a good candidate for otoplasty.
 Teenagers and adults should have realistic expectations and be able to clearly understand directions to care for their surgical area after the procedure is completed.
 Children ages five to 12 should be in good health and able to understand simple instructions for post-surgical care.
 If a child does not feel comfortable with having the surgery, the procedure should be delayed until a later date.
 Children under the age of five should not undergo surgery for ear reconstruction.
-This is due to the fact that the cartilage in their ears is not well formed enough at this young of an age, and as they grow the surgical corrections can change.
+This is due to the fact that the cartilage in their ears is not well-formed enough at this young of an age, and as they grow the surgical corrections can change.